Professor Karima Laachir

 Dr Laachir has maintained a passion for literature and literary productions multilingually and comparatively (Arabophone, Francophone and Anglophone) exploring how literature can mediate through particular aesthetics/poetics alternative imaginings of social and political realities in the Middle East and North Africa and allow for other forms of theorising of the political.
 She is the Maghreb lead of a large European Research Council-funded project ‘Multilingual Locals and Significant Geographies: For a New Approach to World Literature’, which offers a grounded, decolonial and comparative approach to the study of multilingual literatures from the perspectives of the Global South.

-Updated: 20 April 2023/Responsible Officer: Centre Director/Page Contact: CASS Marketing & Communications
+Updated: 29 July 2024/Responsible Officer: Centre Director/Page Contact: CASS Marketing & Communications